 Karina de la Torre Garcia was 28-years old when she was selected as a GOJoven Fellow.
 Karina holds a bachelor’s degree in Business Administration from La Salle University, Mexico City.
-She holds certification in Institutional Strengthening and Fundraising, as well as Leadership and Management for Civil Society Organizations.
-Currently, she works as GOJoven’s Country Representative for Mexico.
-Karina has worked with environmental non-profit organizations such as Greenpeace Mexico; Flora, Fauna, and Culture of Mexico; and Amigos de Sian Ka’an.
+She holds certification in Institutional Strengthening and Fundraising, as well as Leadership and Management for Civil Society Organizations, and she was granted a scholarship from the Summit Foundation to pursue her Master’s in Social Marketing.
+Karina has worked with environmental non-profit organizations such as Greenpeace Mexico; Save the Children; Flora, Fauna, and Culture of Mexico; and Amigos de Sian Ka’an.
 In 2009, Karina was part of the Sierra Club Tour in 6 cities in the U.S., presenting on “Environment and Population, the case in Quintana Roo.”
 Karina also has worked in the area of sexual and reproductive rights organizations APIS and Foundation for Equality, where she addressed issues around domestic violence, gender equity, human rights, and feminism.
+She has volunteered on autonomy and social justice projects in Chiapas and ran a radio program about sexual and reproductive health in Quintana Roo, Mexico.
+In addition to being a GOJoven Fellow, she was a consultant for PHI serving as GOJoven Country Representative in Mexico.

 Maria Beatriz Chimal May was 25-years old when she selected as a GOJoven Fellow.
 Her professional experience includes working as a librarian in her native Mayan village of Coba.
 Beatriz speaks Spanish and Mayan and is committed to improving the lives of the children and youth in Coba.
 Beatriz wants to help children and youth overcome their fears and speak freely about sexuality, even though it is taboo in her culture.
 She would like to study law in the future, becoming Coba’s first lawyer and continuing to fight for the rights of her community.